vllm-project/vllm/docs/source/serving/distributed_serving.rst

 To make tensor parallel performant, you should make sure the communication between nodes is efficient, e.g. using high-speed network cards like Infiniband.
 To correctly set up the cluster to use Infiniband, append additional arguments like ``--privileged -e NCCL_IB_HCA=mlx5`` to the ``run_cluster.sh`` script.
 Please contact your system administrator for more information on how to set up the flags.
 One way to confirm if the Infiniband is working is to run vLLM with ``NCCL_DEBUG=TRACE`` environment variable set, e.g. ``NCCL_DEBUG=TRACE vllm serve ...`` and check the logs for the NCCL version and the network used.
 If you find ``[send] via NET/Socket`` in the logs, it means NCCL uses raw TCP Socket, which is not efficient for cross-node tensor parallel.
 If you find ``[send] via NET/IB/GDRDMA`` in the logs, it means NCCL uses Infiniband with GPU-Direct RDMA, which is efficient.

 .. warning::
     After you start the Ray cluster, you'd better also check the GPU-GPU communication between nodes.
 It can be non-trivial to set up.
 Please refer to the `sanity check script <https://docs.vllm.ai/en/latest/getting_started/debugging.html>`_ for more information.
+If you need to set some environment variables for the communication configuration, you can append them to the ``run_cluster.sh`` script, e.g. ``-e NCCL_SOCKET_IFNAME=eth0``.
+Note that setting environment variables in the shell (e.g. ``NCCL_SOCKET_IFNAME=eth0 vllm serve ...``) only works for the processes in the same node, not for the processes in the other nodes.
+Setting environment variables when you create the cluster is the recommended way.
+See the `discussion <https://github.com/vllm-project/vllm/issues/6803>`_ for more information.

 .. warning::